jorsang1/clean-microservice-template/README.md

 - Nullability of types must not be ignored, warnings should be errors This will cause more code, more conditionals and more verbosity, but the prize is null safety everywhere.
 Also, `!` operator shall be forbidden.
 We must either go all in or let's not at all.
 - Records instead of classes where useful and applicable
+- Replace value objects class for `record struct` so we can remove the custom logic.
 - Global usings where useful
 - Hermetisation (everything `private` instead of `public` by default)
+- Improve dockerfile offered by adding some security advices
+- Add logging.
+  > Scoped logging, propose the right places on where and what to log (Request filters, mediator behaviors, etc)
+- Behavior pipelines for exception handling, maybe?
+- Add more examples for Value objects
+- Ubiquitous language.
+Generate dictionary from comments on the Domain layer
+- More explanations on the readme or other docs

 ## Features